K1 Fiancée Is Pregnant, Can We Get Health Insurance or Medicaid?

 First, we need to determine if she is eligible and/or required to obtain health insurance once she arrives.
 Under immigration law, a K1 visa holder is entering the US as a non-immigrant.
 This means that it is a temporary visa similar to a tourist visa until you adjust her status.
 The Affordable Care Act (Obamacare) requires all legal residents of the United States to have health insurance or pay a tax penalty.
 But since a K1 visa holder isn’t considered a legal resident YET, they aren’t required or eligible to get insurance through the marketplace when they arrive.

-So, during the first 90 days (or until you file I-485 to adjust status) your fiancee isn’t eligible to be added to your healthcare plan.
-This is true even if you get insurance through your employer.
+So, during the first 90 days (or until you file I-485 to adjust status) your fiancee may not be eligible to be added to your healthcare plan.
+But, some employers do allow you to add your new spouse to your insurance as long as you can provide proof of your legal marriage (marriage certificate).

 You may be thinking “what if we get married, isn’t that a qualifying event?“.
 Well yes, but only if your wife is considered a lawful resident of the US.
 To prove lawful residence, you must apply to adjust her status.
 The good news is that it’s not necessary to wait until the adjustment of status is approved before you can add her to your insurance.